 - Establishment of a full set of experimental protocols agreed by all partners involved

-- Developed harvesting machines tested at the plot scale and ready for WP5 Demonstration
+- Developed harvesting machines tested at the plot scale and ready for commercial demonstration

-- First refereed papers (x2) on assessment of current harvesting technologies / systems and their potential for improvement submitted for review
+- Assessment of current harvesting technologies / systems and their potential for improvement

-- Internal report prepared and passed to WPs 1 and 4 detailing all data acquired during two years of winter and summer harvesting evaluations
+- Internal report detailing all data acquired during two years of winter and summer harvesting evaluations